sanyaade-speechtools/delphi-museum-project/schemas/README.txt

 Once data is loaded, scripts like cat_counts.sql, fill_obj_cats_wimgs.sql, updateObjectsFromMedia.sql are used to calculate some values.
 They have been superceded by code that does this in the app.

-All the scripts that specify “use onto_maint” are not needed for core Delphi functionality: addTestInferences.sql, complexInference.sql
+All the scripts that specify "use onto_maint" are not needed for core Delphi functionality: addTestInferences.sql, complexInference.sql

 delphi_visit.sql supports future functionality NYI.